 Direct physical interaction using haptic technologies will be combined with perception enhancement using cognitive science programming paradigms to drive the exoskeleton.

 The project comprises 12 partners from 7 European countries, including key players from industry and academia.
-Funded with €4.5 million by the 7th Framework Programme for Research and Technological Development of the European Union (FP7), the 3-year Robo-Mate project will be led by Prof. Dr. Hans Wernher van den Venn, Head of the Institute of Mechatronic Systems (IMS) at the Zurich University of Applied Science, Switzerland.
+Funded with €4.5 million by the 7th Framework Programme for Research and Technological Development of the European Union (FP7), the 39-month Robo-Mate project will be led by Prof. Dr. Hans Wernher van den Venn, Head of the Institute of Mechatronic Systems (IMS) at the Zurich University of Applied Science, Switzerland.

 Simplified Robo-Mate exoskeleton